 That’s when Dropbox turned to Referral marketing.
-Dropbox’s referral program was heavily influenced by PayPal, who, in its early days, also did something very similar, although, at that time, the internet and social media weren’t as entrenched into our daily lives as they are now.
+Dropbox’s referral program was heavily influenced by PayPal, who, in its early days, also did something very similar.
+However, at that time, the internet and social media weren’t as entrenched into our daily lives as they are now.

 This Referral produced phenomenal results with incredible user growth in the first 15 months, giving new life to Dropbox as a business.

-Result: In just 15 months, Dropbox’s user base grew from 100,000 users to 4,000,000 users!
-This campaign is what started the successful journey of a business that struggled to get users at the beginning and its transformation as a multi-billion dollar startup, and now being listed on the Nasdaq, after recently filing an IPO.
+In just 15 months, Dropbox’s user base grew from 100,000 users to 4,000,000 users!
+This campaign started the successful journey of a business that struggled to get users at the beginning and its transformation as a multi-billion dollar startup and is now being listed on the Nasdaq after recently filing an IPO.

 Airbnb’s strategy was a mixture of referral and email marketing.
 The referral marketing team at Airbnb decided to create an email campaign introducing its target audience to the new referral program they had launched.

-They also had two different kinds of messaging, one that emphasized the idea that referrals mean you get $25 off on your next vacation, and one that emphasized that you’re sharing this with your friend out of pure love.
+They also had two different kinds of messaging, emphasizing the idea that referrals mean you get $25 off on your next vacation and one that emphasized that you’re sharing this with your friend out of pure love.
 This kind of A/B testing proved successful and resulted in a huge increase in bookings and signup for Airbnb.

-What they did right: From A/B testing through an email campaign, AirBnb’s referral campaign 2.0 was an incredible success because they were able to generate a lot more awareness.
+From A/B testing through an email campaign, AirBnb’s referral campaign 2.0 was an incredible success because they could generate a lot more awareness.
 They were able to tap into the minds of their users and incentivize them into referrals with an altruistic message.

 A Korean online retailer for luxury fashion, W concept has, for a long time, relied on referral, affiliate, and influencer marketing programs to tap into the hip Korean crowd that loves fashion trends.